Contact Us Today (424) 372-3112

 If they were not sufficiently moved, we could probably get the charges reduced to PC 236 false imprisonment, which carries far less severe penalties.

-Further, if the victim has moved a substantial distance, but force or fear can't be proven, then you have a good chance at avoiding a conviction for kidnapping.
+Further, if the victim has moved a substantial distance, but force or fear can't be proven, then you have a good chance of avoiding a conviction for kidnapping.

 A typical example would include a victim's move to another location using trick or fraud.